Omkar-Jadhav/Share-price-prediction/README.md

 # Share-price-prediction
-The bidirectional LSTM model with RSI technical indicator predicts the future price of the share.
+The bidirectional stacked LSTM model predicts the future price of the share by taking the previous 100 days data.
+The model gives RMSE of 15 Rs. on the test set.